One of the biggest concerns for any webmaster (owner of a website) is traffic, more so how to increase the traffic coming to the website.

 A technique you could use here is the Skyscraper technique provided by Brian Dean of Backlinko.

 In this technique, you research the best content for your keyword on the search pages.
-Once found, provide a more in-depth article with even longer length than it.
+Once found, provide a more in-depth article with an even longer length than it.
 This method has been shown to work for many people with increased ranking and traffic being a side effect.

 Website Layout and Design